Amy’s approach is no-nonsense, cognitive-behavioral, systems, supportive and challenging.

 I am a Licensed Mental Health Counselor Associate who has a heart and passion for kids, teens and adults who have experienced hurts, brokenness, and overall life challenges.
 It would be an honor to meet with you where collaboratively as fellow travelers on this journey called life we can partner together in the healing and personal change process.
 I teach coping skills that can help with symptom management and positive behavioral change.
 I would love to learn from you and your story as we work together toward healing and personal growth.

 Wesley graduated with his Master’s degree in Counseling Psychology from Northwest University.
-Wesley is a Licensed Mental Health Counselor Associate who has a passion for helping kids and teens through art and/or discussion.
-He spent the last year working with foster kids and their families at Olive Crest and teens at the Bellevue Big Picture School.
-Prior to that, he worked as a youth group leader for five years at Calvary Mount Si.
-Wesley utilizes Cognitive-Behavioral and Emotionally-Focused therapeutic techniques to help people who might be dealing with depression, anxiety, adjustment, and/or problems with attention.
+He is a Licensed Mental Health Counselor Associate who has a passion for helping people (ages 6 and up) through means such as art and discussion.
+Wesley has been working with people of the Greater Issaquah area with depression, anxiety, life transitions, and other psychological material.
+Prior to working with Dayspring, he spent a year working with foster kids and their families at Olive Crest and with teens at the Bellevue Big Picture School.
+Wesley utilizes Cognitive-Behavioral and Emotionally-Focused therapeutic techniques to help people who might benefit from increasing executive functioning and social skills.
 He specializes in Trauma-Focused Cognitive-Behavioral Therapy and Motivational Interviewing.